 Forming articles, blog posts, and wiki pages can be a breeze when content is easy to create.
 From the headline to the publishing date, every component should be laid out for you so you do not miss an important piece to the puzzle.
 You can also enhance the searchability by adding tags, or keywords, and set expiration dates to notify authors when documents need updates.

 Publishing tools are one of the most important intranet features because they’re used to spread knowledge.
 When users cannot share information easily, your company’s growth hinders.
-To avoid this, make sure your publishing tools are easy-to-use, thorough and have versatile delivery options.
+To avoid this, make sure your publishing tools and knowledge management tools are easy-to-use, thorough and have versatile delivery options.